Sandstorm by James Rollins | Scientists with Guns

 Let’s talk about explosions.
 Sandstorm starts with a big one at London’s British Museum, and James Rollins never really takes his foot off the gas after that.
 This book is what you’d get if you crossed Indiana Jones with Nikola Tesla and gave them a black ops budget.

-The story follows Painter Crowe (yes, that’s his real name) and museum curator Safia Al-Maaz as they tear across Arabia chasing an ancient power source that could either save the world or blow it to bits.
+The story follows Painter Crowe (yes, that’s his real name) and museum curator Safia Al-Maaz as they race across Arabia in pursuit of an ancient power source that could either save the world or destroy it.
 Crowe works for Sigma Force – think Navy SEALS with PhDs – while Safia brings the historical know-how and a personal stake that makes you actually care what happens to these people.

 Rollins writes like someone who’s never heard of writer’s block.
 The pages practically turn themselves as he throws his characters from one impossibly tense situation to another.
 But here’s the thing: as wild as it gets (and it gets pretty wild), Rollins’ background as a vet shows through in the way he grounds even the craziest science in reality.
 You’ll find yourself Googling stuff afterward, wondering “Wait, is that actually possible?”